Sulaimanibrahim06/IMDb-Sentiment-Analysis/README.md

 In this project I have trained sentiment analysis models on the IMDb dataset These models predict if the given review about the movie is either positive or negative

-I have compared the 5 modles that i have trained on the basis of Accuracy,Precision,Recall and F1 Score
+I have compared the 5 models that I have trained on the basis of Accuracy,Precision,Recall and F1 Score

 ## Approach: